erlang-lager/lager/README.md

 Included is lager_default_formatter.
 This provides a generic, default formatting for log messages using a "semi-iolist" as configuration.
 Any iolist allowed elements in the configuration are printed verbatim.
 Atoms in the configuration are treated as metadata properties and extracted from the log message.
-The metadata properties date,time, message, and severity will always exist.
+The metadata properties date,time, message, severity, and sev will always exist.
+The sev property represents an "abbreviated" severity which `lager_default_formatter` interprets as a capitalized single letter encoding of the severity level (e.g. `'debug'` -> `$D`).
 The properties pid, file, line, module, function, and node will always exist if the parser transform is used.

 ```